 You pay a premium for the style - if budget is a concern, a bottom freezer or side by side may be a better choice for your needs

 While you're doing your research, keep in mind that water dispensers, ice makers, and any sort of advanced features can make your refrigerator more repair-prone.
 However, any of the major brands will usually have good reliability - Frigidaire, LG, and Samsung are a few examples.
 Buying from your local appliance store with in-house warranty and repair service is always a good idea!
-If you're a hardcore researcher, check for temperature trend data from review organizations that test these products - refrigerators with door storage can have trouble keeping the door areas cool.
+If you're a hardcore researcher, check for temperature trend data from review organizations like CNET that test these products - refrigerators with door storage can have trouble keeping the door areas cool.
 The good news: French doors are not a "new" technology, and their reliability and efficiency have only improved after nearly 20 years on the market!

 Manufacturers are doing some interesting things with the French door style.
 One innovation is the door in door refrigerator which is almost exclusively found in the French door style.
 You can open just the outside section of the righthand fresh food door to access frequently used items without wasting cold air from the interior.
 Click the link above to learn more!